 What Are The Risk Factors For A Premature Delivery?

-More often, a particular reason for the premature delivery is hard to trace.
-Only 50% of the preterm deliveries are accountable with known risk factors.
+More often, a particular reason for premature delivery is hard to trace.
+Only 50% of the preterm deliveries are accountable for known risk factors.
 Obviously, without knowing the proper causes, prevention of all preterm deliveries is difficult.
 Nevertheless, there are various factors, which may build the danger of preterm delivery.
 If some of the following factors are applicable to you, you will be more prone to premature delivery.

 - Previous preterm delivery, especially spontaneous one, increases the risk of preterm delivery in following pregnancies